 Celebrating Museums in Ohio – 2000

-The poster measures 17″ by 22″ (43 by 56 cm.) in size.
+The poster measures 17″ by 22″ (43 by 56 cm.).
 It is printed in black ink on white paper with a light green accent color.
-The poster was produced by the archival and graphic design staff of the Toledo Museum of Art and printed by the Homewood Press of Toledo.
+It was produced by the archival and graphic design staff of the Toledo Museum of Art and printed by the Homewood Press of Toledo.

 SOA appreciates the contributions of its partners with this year’s poster, particularly the Ohio Historical Society (and the Ohio Association of Historical Societies and Museums) and the Ohio Museums Association, along with the Ohio Library Council and the Homewood Press.